leobudima/elogii-blog/content/the-impact-of-covid-19-on-last-mile-delivery.md

 While there are big differences between [**internal vs external delivery fleets**](https://elogii.com/blog/internal-vs-external-delivery-fleet-everything-you-need-to-know/), outsourcing deliveries is expensive.
 Keeping it in-house made it a lot more sustainable and cost-efficient in the long-term.

 With an in-house delivery, you have complete control over operations.
-In turn, you have a tighter grip over spending.
+In turn, you have a tighter grip overspending.

 So instead of paying service fees to 3PLs, you would have clear visibility over the budget.
 And use that money to cover **the actual cost of delivery**.